 Premises were clean.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
+We noted that the legionella recommendations had not been followed in full.

 The practice had suitable arrangements for dealing with medical and other emergencies.

 We found that this practice was providing effective care in accordance with the relevant regulations.